katiajensen26/startup/notes.md

 ## HTML

+How to initialize an HTML file: <!DOCTYPE html>
+Then wrap the code in <html> tags.
+Then set the characters: <meta charset = "UTF-8">
+Setting the viewport: <meta name="viewport" content="width=device-width, initial-scale=1.0">
+Linking a css file: <link rel="stylesheet" href="style.css">
+Linking a javascript file: <script src="test.js"></script>
 I learned a lot about HTML.
 I just need to work on getting better at remembering all of the different tags and what they do.

+A <div> tag is a container element used to group HTML elements together.
+It has no visual effect by itself.
+Helps structure the page for styling using CSS.
+Padding increases internal spacing while margins affect the space outside an element.
+Arrow syntax allows for concise one-line functions like: const greet= (name) => {return 'Hello, ' + name;}
+#title selects an element by ID (unique) .grid selects elements by class (can apply to multiple elements)

+HTML Tags:
+Paragraph: <p>
+Ordered list: <ol>
+Unordered list: <ul>
+h2: <h2>
+h1: <h1>
+h3: <h3>

 This is how you deploy files so your website actually shows up like you want it to.
 You HAVE to make sure you are in the right folder for it to work.